Dynamic random-access memory: Extended data out DRAM

-Extended data out DRAM (EDO DRAM) was invented and patented in the 1990s by Micron Technology who then licensed technology to many other memory manufacturers.
+Extended data out DRAM (EDO DRAM) was invented and patented in the 1990s by Micron Technology, which then licensed technology to many other memory manufacturers.
 EDO RAM, sometimes referred to as hyper page mode enabled DRAM, is similar to fast page mode DRAM with the additional feature that a new access cycle can be started while keeping the data output of the previous cycle active.
-This allows a certain amount of overlap in operation (pipelining), allowing somewhat improved performance.
-It is up to 30% faster than FPM DRAM, which it began to replace in 1995 when Intel introduced the 430FX chipset with EDO DRAM support.
-Irrespective of the performance gains, FPM and EDO SIMMs can be used interchangeably in many (but not all) applications.
+This can be used to overlap operations a certain amount (pipelining) and improve performance somewhat.
+It is up to 30% faster than FPM DRAM which it began to replace in 1995 when Intel introduced the 430FX chipset with EDO DRAM support.
+Regardless of the performance gains, FPM and EDO SIMMs can be used interchangeably in many (but not all) applications.

 To be precise, EDO DRAM begins data output on the falling edge of C̅A̅S̅ but does not disable the output when C̅A̅S̅ rises again.
 Instead, it holds the current output valid (thus extending the data output time) even as the DRAM begins decoding a new column address, until either a new column's data is selected by another C̅A̅S̅ falling edge, or the output is switched off by the rising edge of R̅A̅S̅.
 (Or, less commonly, a change in C̅S̅, O̅E̅, or W̅E̅.)

 This ability to start a new access even before the system has received the preceding column's data made it possible to design memory controllers which could carry out a C̅A̅S̅ access (in the currently open row) in one clock cycle, or at least within two clock cycles instead of the previously required three.
 EDO's capabilities were able to partially compensate for the performance lost due to the lack of an L2 cache in low-cost, commodity PCs.
-More expensive notebooks also often lacked an L2 cache due to size and power limitations, and benefitted similarly.
+More expensive notebooks also often lacked an L2 cache due to size and power limitations, and benefited similarly.
 Even for systems with an L2 cache, the availability of EDO memory improved the average memory latency seen by applications over earlier FPM implementations.

 Single-cycle EDO DRAM became very popular on video cards toward the end of the 1990s.
 It was very low cost, yet nearly as efficient for performance as the far more costly VRAM.